 It’s been a few months since Apple’s Mail Privacy Protection announcement, which will give Apple Mail users the option to “Protect Mail activity,” set to launch sometime between September – November 2021.
 It’s big news indeed, and it’s left many wondering what this means for the future of email.

-We’ve been taking time as a company to understand the impacts to the marketing community, and to determine how Selligent and CM Group can help marketers evolve and navigate these changes.
+We’ve been taking time as a company to understand the impacts to the marketing community, and to determine how Selligent and Marigold can help marketers evolve and navigate these changes.
 More importantly, we’re considering the opportunity this presents to all of us to think and engage differently.

 In this post, we will provide an overview of some high-level impacts of the Apple announcement, including: